New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Allow for a period following "General article" in the validation for this phrase.

+### 0.3.4

+- Adding grammar for individual cross-references, such as `<"Sake of, For the"-Propter>`.
+This allows a cross-reference to be marked as such when it's not part of a "See..." sentence.

 ## Extension Development

 Development of the extension can be done as follows: